 A New Mexico sublease acts as an extension of the original lease.
 The existing terms of the original lease stay in effect, and must be followed both by the original tenant (or “sublessor”) and the subtenant.
 As the original tenant, you remain responsible for all rent payments, damage, and other problems that may occur, even if they’re caused by the subtenant.

-Download this blank and fillable New Mexico sublease agreement form into MS Word (.docx) or Adobe PDF.
-To save time and ensure everything is filled out correctly, we recommend using our free New Mexico sublease agreement builder or reading our steps on how to write a New Mexico sublease agreement below.
+To save time and ensure everything is filled out correctly, we recommend using our free New Mexico sublease agreement builder.

 How to Write a New Mexico Sublease Agreement

 - Write down the address — Include the full ZIP+4 address of the property you’re subleasing.